dn9090/XbimGltf/README.md

 ## Tests
-The ensure that the rework works as expected the ``Xbim.GLTF.IO.Tests` directory contains compability tests of all implementations.
+The ensure that the rework works as expected the ``Xbim.GLTF.IO.Tests` directory contains compatibility tests of all implementations.
-The compability is tested by comparing the output files with the output file of original implementation.
+The compatibility is tested by comparing the output files with the output file of original implementation.

 The tests are using Xunit and can be run with: